-Fresh Tomato Sauce Spaghetti is made using fresh juicy tomatoes, oil, and garlic.
+Tomato Sauce from Fresh Tomatoes is made using fresh juicy tomatoes with their with skins on, oil, and garlic.
 It takes only 25 minutes and is a fantastic summer dinner idea to use up those garden or farmer's market tomatoes.
-This recipe makes a light and healthy tomato sauce from scratch that while delicious with spaghetti, can be used on with any pasta, too!
-Fresh tomato sauce spaghetti is 100% kid-friendly and delicious!
+This recipe makes a light and healthy tomato sauce from scratch that can be used on any pasta.

-I'd love to hear what you thought about this fresh tomato sauce spaghetti recipe in the comments.
+I'd love to hear what you thought about this tomato sauce from fresh tomatoes recipe in the comments.
 And follow me on Pinterest for my latest recipes!
 I hope that you and your family enjoy this summer dinner idea as much as my family does!

 These are the ingredients that do exactly that.

 - Tomatoes.
 My favorite are plum tomatoes.
 They have little seeds and when cooked down, they have amazing flavor.
-I also love making tomato sauce from scratch with garden tomatoes.
+Plump garden tomatoes are also a great choice.
 They smell and taste amazing too.

 - Fresh basil.
-Aim for fresh basil, but if you don't have it on hand, dried basil will be okay.
-This fresh tomato sauce spaghetti recipe is written for fresh basil, but if using dried, use ⅓ of the fresh amount.
+Aim for fresh basil, but if you don't have it on hand, lightly dried or dried basil will do.
+This recipe is written for fresh basil, but if using dried, use ⅓ of the fresh amount.

 - Extra-virgin olive oil